 If you had to save either a human being or a mouse from a fire, with no time to save them both, wouldn’t you save the human being?

 Yes, in almost all cases I would save the human being.
-But not because the human being is human, that is, a member of the species Homo sapiens.
+But not because the human being is human (that is, a member of the species Homo sapiens).
 Species membership alone isn't morally significant, but equal consideration for similar interests allows different consideration for different interests.
 The qualities that are ethically significant are, firstly, a capacity to experience something -- that is, a capacity to feel pain, or to have any kind of feelings.
 That's really basic, and it’s something that a mouse shares with us.
-But when it comes to a question of taking life, or allowing life to end, it matters whether a being is the kind of being who can see that he or she actually has a life -- that is, can see that he or she is the same being who exists now, who existed in the past, and who will exist in the future.
-Such a being has more to lose than a being incapable of understand this.Any normal human being past infancy will have such a sense of existing over time.
-I’m not sure that mice do, and if they do, their time frame is probably much more limited.
-So normally, the death of a human being is a greater loss to the human than the death of a mouse is to the mouse – for the human, it cuts off plans for the distant future, for example, but not in the case of the mouse.
-And we can add to that the greater extent of grief and distress that, in most cases, the family of the human being will experience, as compared with the family of the mouse (although we should not forget that animals, especially mammals and birds, can have close ties to their offspring and mates).
+But when it comes to a question of taking life, or allowing life to end, other factors come into account, including how good the life would have been, if the being had not been killed, and whether the death will cause fear and insecurity to others who get to know about it, and distress to those who are close to the being who is killed.
+These factors often mean that the death of a human being is a greater tragedy than the death of a nonhuman animals (although we should not forget that animals, especially mammals and birds, can have close ties to their offspring and mates).
 That’s why, in general, it would be right to save the human, and not the mouse, from the burning building, if one could not save both.
 But this depends on the qualities and characteristics that the human being has.
 If, for example, the human being had suffered brain damage so severe as to be in an irreversible state of unconsciousness, then it might not be better to save the human.

 Is it true that you have said that an experiment on 100 monkeys could be justified if it helped thousands of people recover from Parkinson's disease?